 - Backup your data.
 It’s important to backup all your data often as it is likely your last line of defense.
 If you do happen to fall prey to a ransomware attack, you will be able to restore your data quickly and without loss.
 There are many backup options available from hardware to the cloud and all can help in case a criminal does happen to gain access.

 Make sure you know and trust your IT department as they can help you every step of the way through defending against ransomware to recovering from a successful attack.
-Tca SynerTech has nearly 25 years of experience protecting people and businesses from attacks and helping them recover if the worst does happen.
+The team at tca SynerTech has nearly 25 years of experience protecting people and businesses from attacks and helping them recover if the worst does happen.